ms85py/django-jobservice/README.md

 Noteworthy: Only users with admin/staff-access can add vacancies, and only normal users can add resumes.

-Vacancies/resumes are added by Forms with validation and a post-request, after checking users access.
+Vacancies/resumes are added by forms with validation and a post-request, after checking users access.

 This was my, for now, most involved project with Django, as it uses almost everything I've learned in the previous two projects and more.

-I've used class-based views, models, forms, validation, quite a bit of DTL.

 **Libraries/Modules used:** None.